City Rail Link

 The name ‘Karanga-a-Hape’ is a grammatical correction of the current Karangahape.

 Named for the great calling of Hape, who was left behind by his people when he was denied passage across the ocean in his waka (canoe).
 After performing a karakia he was gifted a kaitiaki (guardian) - a stingray - and together they crossed the water to arrive in Aotearoa ahead of the Tainui waka that left before them.
-The name Karanga a Hape, celebrates Hape’s call to welcome his own relatives who had denied him passage.
+The name Karanga-a-Hape, celebrates Hape’s call to welcome his own relatives who had denied him passage.

 While all four CRL stations are designed around the creation story with Ranginui (the sky father) and Papatūānuku (the earth mother), Karanga-a-Hape Station’s design also references their son, Tāne Mahuta, God of the forest, who pushed his parents apart to create light (day).
 Allusions to the kauri tree are shown through the large pupurangi shells on the entrance ceiling (these snails live on the tree's leaves).